fsans/FileMakerHibernate6/README.md

 ## Overview

-This project provides a custom Hibernate dialect for FileMaker Server, enabling Java applications to use Hibernate ORM with FileMaker databases via the FileMaker JDBC driver.
+This project provides a custom Hibernate dialect for Claris FileMaker JDBC, enabling Java applications to use Hibernate ORM seamlessly via the FileMaker JDBC driver.
+This replaces previous implementations for Hibernate 5 but solves compatibility issues with Hibernate 6 and provides improved functionality.

 ## Tested Environment